thoth-tech/documentation/docs/Company Tasks/Task 2.3P/Task 2.3P.md

 - Create a psychologically safe space for collaboration to thrive
 - Optimise the company experience for future employees

+### Objective 3

-Objective 3: Add value to the SplashKit Product by extending functionality and languages
+Add value to the SplashKit Product by extending functionality and languages

-• Improve the SplashKit product through realistic physics, data visualisations and machine learning
+- Improve the SplashKit product through realistic physics, data visualisations and machine learning
-• Improve SplashKit language compatibilities to expand learning accessibility for users
+- Improve SplashKit language compatibilities to expand learning accessibility for users
-• Improve SplashKit installation process and compatibilties
+- Improve SplashKit installation process and compatibilties
-• Complete a hardware product to showcase student game creations
+- Complete a hardware product to showcase student game creations

+### Objective 4

-Objective 4: Add value to Company Operations
+Add value to Company Operations

-• Improve the Handbook
+- Improve the Handbook
-• Establish an website for centralised documentation as a part of Company Operation.
+- Establish a website for centralised documentation as a part of Company Operation.
-• Establish guidelines, protocols for all the major principles
+- Establish guidelines, protocols for all the major principles
-• Include Standard Templates for different processes
+- Include Standard Templates for different processes
-• Improve company policies
+- Improve company policies

-TODO:
-Objective 4: Add value to the OnTrack Product by adding and enhancing features
-• Add Voice Verification as a new feature
-• Add Jupyter notebook support as a new feature
-• Create a company hosted deployment of OnTrack
-• Move Ontrack front-end away from legacy technologies
-• Analyse, update, improve and create retrospective OnTrack documentation

-TODO:
+### TODO Objective 5

-Objective 5: Create the DreamBig prototype as a new product that adds value to the Thoth Tech company
+Create the DreamBig prototype as a new product that adds value to the Thoth Tech company

-• Build the vision and strategy for the DreamBig product
+- Build the vision and strategy for the DreamBig product
-• Create a DreamBig prototype as proof of concept
+- Create a DreamBig prototype as proof of concept

 ## Company Structure and Projects Overview